Nebraska Revised Statute 76-546

 Temporary certificate of registration; when issued; fee; expiration.

 The board may, upon application to it by (1) any individual succeeding to the ownership of any abstract business by any means other than by purchase or (2) any individual who, by reason of the incapacity of any registered abstracter owner of any abstract business, is required to assume the operation of such business, grant to such individual, without examination, a temporary certificate of registration.
 The application shall include the applicant's social security number.
-Such temporary certificate shall be issued only after the applicant provides proof of land title-related experience sufficient to meet the standards established by the board.
 The fee for such temporary certificate of registration shall be not less than twenty-five or more than one hundred dollars.
 The board shall establish such fee based on the administrative costs of the board.
 Such certificate shall expire six months after its date or upon the expiration of sixty days after the next regularly scheduled examination which could be taken by the applicant under the rules and regulations of the board, whichever period is the longer.
 The board shall notify such applicant by mail of the time and place of such examination.

 - Laws 1965, c.
 453, § 13, p.
 1441;